simonwanna/simonwanna.github.io/resume.md

 ## Work Experience
 - **Master's Thesis - Einride, Verification and Validation**\
 *January 2025 - June 2026*\
-Will be doing my master's thesis at Einride within their Verification and Validation team.
+Will be conducting my master's thesis at Einride in the Verification and Validation team.
 Supervised by [Sahar Tahvili](https://www.linkedin.com/in/stahvili/).

 - **Research Assistant - Division of Robotics, Perception and Learning**\